CampaigningBureau/critical-laravel-routes/README.md

    ```
    {!! \CriticalLaravelRoutes::linkCriticalCss() !!}
    ```

+   This can be used safely vor every existing route, so it is best to put it in the base layout.
+If no critical css file is found for a route, nothing is displayed.

 ## Configuration

-The config can be changed by publishing the configuration file
+The config can be changed by publishing the configuration file:

 ```shell
 $ php artisan vendor:publish --provider="CampaigningBureau\CriticalLaravelRoutes\CriticalLaravelRoutesServiceProvider"